con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 > kun gyi don ni ma lus byed/ /
 > rnam bcu dbang ldan che ba po/ /

-With the ten forms, intent on ten referents,[^45-1]
+With tenfold forms, intent on ten referents,[^45-1]
-With the ten powers,[^45-2] omnipresent, sage lord,
+With tenfold power,[^45-2] omnipresent, sage lord,
-Accomplishing everyone's every aim,
+Achieving every aim of everyone,
-The great one, with the tenfold mastery,[^45-3] (45)
+Endowed with tenfold mastery,[^45-3] great being, (45)
-! c not smooth

-[^45-1]: Commentators interpret these enumerations variously: Vilāsavajra understands the "ten forms" to be the ten ways of grasping to the self taught in the third chapter of the *Madhyāntavibhāga*, and the "ten referents" to be their remedies—i.e., the ten topics of mastery (which are mentioned in the same work, and which serve as the main topics of Mipham Rinpoche's *Gateway to Knowledge*).
+[^45-1]: Commentators interpret these enumerations variously: Vilāsavajra understands the "ten forms" to be the ten ways of grasping to the self, which are taught in the third chapter of the *Madhyāntavibhāga*, and he understands the "ten referents" to be their remedies—i.e., the ten topics of mastery (which are mentioned in the same work, and which serve as the main topics of Mipham Rinpoche's *Gateway to Knowledge*).
 Vilāsavajra further explains that Mañjuśrī receives such names because he can appear both as phenomena that are in discord with awakening and as the remedies to such phenomena.
-Vimalamitra, by contrast, takes the "ten forms" to be the five aggregates and the five afflictions, and the "ten referents" to be the five wisdoms and five bodies.
+Vimalamitra, by contrast, takes the "ten forms" to be the five aggregates and the five mental afflictions, and the "ten referents" to be the five wisdoms and five bodies.
-[^45-2]: The ten powers refer ten forms of knowledge known as the powers of *taghāgata*s (Skt. *tathāgatabala*; Tib. *de bzhin gshegs pa'i stobs*): namely, knowledge of: 1. what is correct and incorrect; 2. the results of actions; 3. the diverse aspirations of beings; 4. the diverse dispositions of beings; 5. the quality of being's acumens; 6. the paths that lead in all directions; 7. all forms of meditative concentration and the like; 8. past lives; 9. death and rebirth; and 10. the destruction of defilements.
+[^45-2]: The ten powers refer ten types of knowledge known as the powers of a *tathāgata* (Skt. *tathāgatabala*; Tib. *de bzhin gshegs pa'i stobs*)—namely, knowledge of 1. what is correct and incorrect; 2. the results of actions; 3. the diverse aspirations of beings; 4. the diverse dispositions of beings; 5. the quality of beings' acumens; 6. the paths that lead in all directions; 7. all forms of meditative concentration and the like; 8. past lives; 9. death and rebirth; and 10. the destruction of defilements.
-[^45-3]: Vilāsavajra and Vimalamitra both understand this to refer to the ten masteries (*vaśitā*; Tib. *dbang*): namely the power over: 1. life; 2. mind; 3. material provisions; 4. action; 5. birth; 6. aspirations; 7. resolve; 8. supernatural powers; 9.
+[^45-3]: Vilāsavajra and Vimalamitra both understand this to refer to the ten masteries (*vaśitā*; Tib. *dbang*)—namely the power over 1. life; 2. mind; 3. material provisions; 4. action; 5. birth; 6. aspirations; 7. resolve; 8. supernatural powers; 9.
 Dharma; and 10. knowledge.

 * For *aśeṣaviśvārthakara*, VV connects *aśeṣa* with *viśva*.
 The Tibetan translations probably intend to express that *aśeṣa* is to be connected with *viśvārtha*, which is what our English translations reflects.
 It is also possible to understand *ma lus* adverbially, but this is not viable for the Sanskrit compound.